Reports & Toolkits

 The credit expires on January 1, 2033.

-Counties can elect for direct payment in lieu of the credit.
+Counties can receive a direct payment in lieu of the credit.

 The IRA extends the Advanced Energy Project Credit (48C), providing an additional $10 billion in allocations.
 48C is a competitive 30 percent credit for projects that reequip, expand or establish qualifying clean energy manufacturing facilities.